-Prospects and students interested in film school are likely invested in perfecting their own portfolio.
-By choosing a topic that is highly relevant to its prospects, Toronto Film School can ensure higher open rates.
+Prospects and students interested in film school are likely invested in perfecting their portfolio.
+By choosing a highly relevant topic to its prospects, Toronto Film School can ensure higher open rates.
 Including the word “video” in the subject lines also adds to the email’s appeal, allowing the school to send an engaging piece of content directly to a prospect’s inbox.

 3. Embrace Hyper-Personalization to Cultivate Meaningful Relationships with Prospects

 Today’s digital age has made data a crucial aspect of business across multiple sectors, including education.
-Hyper-personalization is about making full use of the data you collect on different prospects to create a custom experience tailored to their specific interests and behaviours on your website.
+Hyper-personalization is about using the data you collect on different prospects to create a custom experience on your website tailored to their specific interests and behaviours.
 According to research by Cognizant, 38% of Gen-Z participants prefer online ads that reflect their browsing history and entertainment preferences.

-Your school can also choose to use hyper-personalization to send promotional emails, promoting certain programs or courses that prospects are likely to find interesting based on their data.
+Your school can also use hyper-personalization to send promotional emails, promoting certain programs or courses that prospects will likely find interesting based on their data.
 Another approach is to use hyper-personalization for trigger emails, like an abandoned application.
-Doing so can help your school re-attract prospects who have yet to make it all the way to the end of the enrolment funnel, urging them to revisit their un-submitted application.
+Doing so can help your school re-attract prospects who have yet to reach the enrollment funnel’s end, urging them to revisit their unsubmitted application.
 Personalizing prospects’ experience in this way can help your school stand out even further from the competition.

 Adopt an Approachable Tone that Aligns with Your School’s Brand

-Maintaining a conversational tone in your school’s emails can help you stand out from other schools—especially those who rely on an overly formal and distant way of writing.
+Maintaining a conversational tone in your education email marketing can help you stand out from other schools—especially those who rely on an overly formal and distant way of writing.
 Being friendly and conversational makes your school feel more approachable, reinforcing a closer relationship with your prospects.
-When doing so, be sure to avoid spam-triggering words and follow email best practices.
+When doing so, avoid spam-triggering words and follow email best practices.

 Ultimately, your school’s brand should always remain consistent.
-If a conversational tone does not align with your own brand messaging, then it’s best to avoid forcing a sudden shift.
-In this case, you can structure your email content in a way that you know would appeal best to your target persona.
+If a conversational tone does not align with your brand messaging, it’s best to avoid forcing a sudden shift.
+In this case, you can structure your email content to appeal best to your target persona.

-Example: In addition to adding the recipient’s name in the email subject line, Bishop’s University adopts a casual tone to speak to its prospects.
+Example: Besides adding the recipient’s name in the email subject line, Bishop’s University adopts a casual tone to speak to its prospects.

-This combination makes the email difficult to overlook.
-The following light-hearted message also includes emojis and a banner that perfectly reflects the University’s own branding.
+This combination makes the email challenging to overlook.
+The following light-hearted message includes emojis and a banner that perfectly reflects the University’s branding.

 4. Promote Key Actions by Including Compelling CTAs in Your School’s Emails

-It may come as no surprise that CTAs are an integral part of any and all of your digital marketing campaigns, offering prospects an action they can take.
-In email marketing, CTAs can be an effective way to boost your click-through rate (CTR)—the percentage of people who click a link in your email.
+It may come as no surprise that CTAs are an integral part of any of your digital marketing campaigns, offering prospects an action they can take.
+In email marketing, CTAs can effectively boost your click-through rate (CTR)—the percentage of people who click a link in your email.

-CTAs give your email a structured focus, directing your prospects’ attention towards the specific actions that your school wants to encourage.
-When done well, a compelling CTA can guide your prospects directly to your school’s website, increasing your traffic as well as the chances for them to discover new opportunities with your school.
+CTAs give your email a structured focus, directing your prospects’ attention toward the specific actions that your school wants to encourage.
+When done well, a compelling CTA can guide your prospects directly to your school’s website, increasing your traffic and their chances to discover new opportunities with your school.

-You can place a CTA in the email subject line as well as in the body of the email itself.
+You can place a CTA in the email subject line and the body of the email itself.
 The example below shows how Westervelt College integrates a Campus Tour CTA in the subject line of an email sent to prospects who have just completed a Career Readiness quiz on the site:

 The conversational tone and timely CTA make it difficult for prospects to ignore, propelling them to pause and follow through with the desired action.
 These factors can help your email marketing campaign stand out in an overcrowded inbox.

 When considering CTAs in the body of your email, you’ll want to create something that immediately stands out.
 A clean and modern design is a great starting point, allowing you to remove any potential distractions.
 Research also shows that using a CTA button instead of a regular text link can increase your CTR by 28%, especially as they are even harder to overlook.
-Choosing to feature a big CTA button with a contrasting colour and a lot of whitespace makes the design of your email more appealing.
+Choosing to feature a big CTA button with a contrasting colour and many whitespaces makes your email’s design more appealing.

-Example: The London Business School takes on this approach with its email to prompt prospects to complete enrolment.
+Example: The London Business School uses this approach with its email to prompt prospects to complete enrolment.
 The email is minimally designed, with a branded header and an eye-catching CTA.
 The size and colour also make it pop, drawing attention to that desired action.

 Pro Tip: Consider adding social media sharing buttons to the bottom of an email as a way to encourage and generate even more engagement with the content you create.